 When is the next General Council Meeting?

-The next General Council Meetings are TBA.
+General Council Meetings notices are posted on the fornt page of the website and on the side bar of this page.
 Please go to www.kawnation.com for more information as it becomes available.
 The constitution requires these meetings to be held the second Sunday of each quarter (unless rescheduled.)
 It is best to check with the office prior to the meeting to make sure it has not been rescheduled.

 What constitutes a quorum at the General Council?

 A quorum of the General Council shall consist of twenty-five (25) citizens of the Nation.

 Can a special meeting of the General Council be called?